What are All Poker Terms

 Although there is an option to bet, refuse this option.
-If someone else has placed a bet, check cannot be made; At this point, the player must see the bet by saying “call”, increase the bet by saying “raise” or leave the game by saying “fold”.
-However, if nobody has placed a bet yet, the player says “check” (pass) and delegates the bet option to the next player.
+If someone else has placed a bet, check cannot be made; At this point, the player must see the bet by saying “call”, increase the bet by saying “raise” or leave the game by saying “fold” but however, if nobody has placed a bet yet, the player says “check” (pass) and delegates the bet option to the next player.

 Loss of the player with 2 Aces on the deal.

 A low value card that will not benefit the player.

 Can be created in 2 ways.
 If the player holding the pair of Kings-Queens has a Jack or 10 card on the table, he or she can make a city if 9 or Ace comes.
 This hand is called the outer city.